Cacica: Solonețu Nou

 A Polish school was founded in the village in 1870.
 523 people from the village were deported to Poland after 1945 and the school was closed.
+Some Poles settled in Złotnik, Poland.
 After the Romanian Revolution of 1989, the Polish school was reopened.
 In 1995 there were 718 inhabitants in the village.
 The Polish community from Solonețu Nou (together with those of Solca, Pleșa, Racova, and Arbore) has 365 families with 1046 Roman Catholics of Polish ethnicity.